 On completion of the programme, students will have acquired broad and specialised practical and theoretical knowledge and skills for independent work in the varying forms of professional life.
 Furthermore, students will have acquired the ability to work in an independent and self-directed manner, autonomously reflecting on, formulating and processing artistic issues so as to contribute to the development of knowledge in the field.
 The programme also provides an excellent basis for PhD studies.

-Read more on the programme webpage http://www.khm.lu.se/?q=en, or visit www.lunduniversity.lu.se for general information about studies at Lund University.
+Read more about the programme on the Academy's website http://khm.lu.se/en/, or visit www.lunduniversity.lu.se for general information about studies at Lund University.

 About Malmö Art Academy

 Since the start in 1995, Malmö Art Academy has been able to offer a modern education in Fine Art.
 This means that the education at the Academy is not divided into separate forms and that the Academy has a lively exchange with the international art community with many visiting international artist and guest lecturers.
 The Academy also offers a wide variety of courses in art theory, technique and interpretation and has a focus on various kinds of interdisciplinary projects.
 Malmö Art Academy is housed in a former school building in central Malmö.
 The beautifully renovated brick building with its towered annex contains well-equipped workshops for artwork with wood, metal, plaster, clay, concrete, photography, video and computers.
 The building has large project studios, a library and lecture room as well as private workshops for each of the 70 students in the Fine Arts programme and a common study for the students in the Critical & Pedagogical Studies programme.